OpenMDAO/OpenMDAO/openmdao/docs/advanced_guide/implicit_comps/defining_icomps.rst

 What is new here is the addition use of the nonlinear :ref:`NewtonSolver <nlnewton>` and linear :ref:`DirectSolver <directsolver>` to converge the system.

 In previous tutorials we had used a gradient free :ref:`NonlinearBlockGaussSeidel <nlbgs>` solver, but that won't work here.
-Just above we discussed that the :code:`Node` class does, and in fact can not, define its own :code:`solve_nonlinear` method.
+Just above we discussed that the :code:`Node` class does not, and in fact can not, define its own :code:`solve_nonlinear` method.
 Hence, there would be no calculations for the GaussSeidel solver to iterate on.
-Instead we use the Newton solver at :code:`Circuit` level, which uses jacobian information compute group level updates for all the variables simultaneously.
+Instead we use the Newton solver at :code:`Circuit` level, which uses jacobian information to compute group level updates for all the variables simultaneously.
 The Newton solver's use of that jacobian information is why we need to declare a linear solver in this case.

 .. note::